BuckRogers1965/GDL/README.md

 - ✅ **Symmetric rules** - One rule works for all players via player attributes
 - ✅ **Path validation** - Line-of-sight checking for sliding pieces
 - ✅ **Debug mode** - Verbose output shows rule evaluation step-by-step

+Now, there are features that need to be added to support all the features that games will eventually need, these will require code to allow these features to be tested.
+And different presentation methods will need to be written and resources added to the game spec as a directory structure.

 ## Game Controls